opensearch-project/documentation-website/_benchmark/workloads/index.md

 - One or more data streams that are ingested into indices
 - A set of queries and operations that are invoked as part of the benchmark

-This section provides you with a list of options and examples you can use when customizing or using a workload.
+This section provides a list of options and examples you can use when customizing or using a workload.

-For more information about what comprises a workload, see [Anatomy of a workload]({{site.url}}{{site.baseurl}}/benchmark/user-guide/concepts#anatomy-of-a-workload)
+For more information about what comprises a workload, see [Anatomy of a workload]({{site.url}}{{site.baseurl}}/benchmark/user-guide/concepts#anatomy-of-a-workload).

 ## Workload examples